-We love the Google Tag Manager.
-The container is easy to implement and gives non-technical users an easy way to include pixels, scripts, and other tracking elements to their website.
+We love Google Tag Manager.
+The container is easy to implement and gives non-technical users an easy way to include pixels, scripts, and other tracking elements in their websites.
 It further allows you to get granular data depending on when, where, and how specific tags are fired.

 When you’re creating a new tag container for a new website or just transitioning to a new website, there are a few important tags that you want to set up.
 One of them would be to ensure that the analytics of your website loads properly on your Tag Manager container and the good news is that there’s a preset configuration to implement just that.

 With analytics embedded in Tag Manager, you can now begin the process of adding goal conversions to maximize your data and see what elements are giving you the most user engagement.

 In today’s post, we’ll talk about the tips and tricks for setting up GTM snippets that can make your life simple.
 You’ll be able to use them to collect your data and measure it accurately.
 To begin, we‘re going to start with a few essentials of Google Tag Manager and how to set it up.